Tandberg TP41/Portable 41 AM/FM/SW Radio

 I said this radio had a few unusual design features…the first I encountered was a simple yet unique method of assembly/disassembly.
 After removing two screws on the sides of the handle and removing it, remove two vertically-running metal strips which, when pulled outward and down allow the two halves of the wooden case to separate.
 Pull them down from under the top panel and remove to expose both sides of the chassis.
 Remove two more retaining strips as shown.
 Then you remove 4 screws to pull out the speaker, followed by more screws holding the battery compartment to the chassis to move the battery holder away from the circuit board.
 You can then pull off all the front panel knobs and remove the top plate.
 This is all much easier than it sounds – service access is very easy on the Tandberg.

 A more unusual aspect of this radio’s design is something called a “Stabistor”, an unusual 1.5 volt voltage regulator which controls transistor bias.
-It is highly failure prone and when it fails the bias voltage increases causing squealing noises.
-You may notice a greenish residue near its ends.
+It is highly failure prone and when it fails the bias voltage increases causing distortion and squealing noises.
+You may notice a powdery residue near one end.
 The ideal solution is to replace it with a network consisting of 2 silicon diodes (.6 v each) and a germanium diode (.3 v) in series with a 220 uf electrolytic capacitor across them which will give you 1.5 volts.
 This is similar to what was done on the following model TP43.
 Another workable solution is to use a single red led lamp which will provide about 1.8 volts bias.
 There is some information on the radio in general and the stabistor here: http://www.vintage-radio.net/forum/showthread.php?t=13634

 My radio appears to have had its stabistor replaced with a newer one at some point and it still works properly, measuring 1.56 volts, so for now I have left it in place but I have been advised that when these radios are put back into service the stabistor often fails so I will probably have to replace it eventually.